On this page

 - people with sickle cell disease or other types of inherited anemia

 - women during and following labor and delivery

-FDA, through CBER, is responsible for ensuring the safety of the more than 15 million units of blood and blood components donated each year in the United States.
+FDA, through the Center for Biologics and Research (CBER), is responsible for ensuring the safety of the more than the approximately 19 million units of whole blood donated each year in the United States.
+These donations can be further processed into blood components such as Red Blood Cells, platelets, and plasma.
 FDA's standards and regulations regarding blood donor selection, blood donation, and processing help protect the health of both the donor and the recipient.

 - approving licenses for blood products

-- approving devices used for blood collection and infectious disease testing
+- approving devices used for blood collection, infectious disease testing and pathogen reduction technologies

 - developing and enforcing quality standards

 - inspecting all blood facilities at least every two years